-The 3 Peaks Challenge in support of Bloodwise is taking place exclusively for the charities supporters on the weekend of the 22nd September.
-If you can’t make it on those dates, this challenge is available on any weekend (Friday to Sunday) from May to October.
+The 3 Peaks Challenge in support of Blood Cancer UK is available on any weekend (Friday to Sunday) from May to October.
 You can join as an individual or any size group, and if you have a group of 8 or more participants we can offer the challenge exclusively for you on any date of your choice!

 Over the years concerns have been raised about the impact the 3 Peaks Challenge has on the environment and the local residents surrounding these peaks.
 The main concerns raised is an increase in traffic and noise in rural areas at unsociable hours, litter, erosion of the peaks through people taking short cuts and in particular the lack of water and toilet facilities at Wasdale Head.